Lafayette, California: History

 The name "LaFayette" came together with the community's first post office.
 In 1857 Benjamin Shreve, owner and manager of a roadside hotel-general store (which faced today's Lafayette Plaza), applied for a post office for the community, first requesting the name Centerville.
 When informed that a post office with that name already existed in California, Shreve suggested La Fayette, after the French general who became a hero of the American Revolution (probably not because his wife was a native of Lafayette, Indiana).
-The first LaFayette post office was established at 3535 Plaza Way and Shreve became the town's first permanent postmaster, holding the job for 30 years.
+The first LaFayette post office was established at 3535 Plaza Way.
+Shreve became the town's first permanent postmaster, holding the job for 30 years.

 Spelling: On the original document from the U.S. Postal Service, dated March 2, 1857, the name “LaFayette” is unmistakably written as one word with a capital “F” in the middle.
 In 1864 the place name "Lafayette" first appeared on a map of the area, titled "Bancroft's Map of California, Nevada, Utah and Arizona (copyrighted 1863.
 Scale: 24 miles to 1 inch).
 Yet research by Ruth Dyer, Lafayette historian, shows that the name of the post office and of the new town itself soon began to be written as two words, “La Fayette.”
 By 1890 it had changed to one word, "Lafayette," and so appeared in an official communication from the U.S. "Post Office Department" in Feb.
 1899.
 Then by 1905 it was back to two words.
 Finally on March 31, 1932, the name of the post office was officially changed to Lafayette, which has remained unchanged to this day.
 Lafayette was the tenth post office established in Contra Costa County.
 (See Salley, History of California Post Offices).

 In the early 1860s, Lafayette was briefly the site of a station for the Pony Express.

 In the mid-1900s, Lafayette was transformed from an agricultural village into a commuter town, and was incorporated in 1968.